What Do Air Cadets Do?

 Air Cadets is a voluntary, youth organization supported by the Royal Air Force.

-It is open to anyone aged 13 to 17.
+It is open to anyone aged 12 (And in year 8) to 17.
 It is considered one of the country's

 premier youth organisations and the world's largest youth air training